Skip to main content.

 How would you like to contribute to the network?

-We base plenty of our actions on the Ecological Blue Flag Program, which is one of the most important environmental programs in the Republic of Costa Rica.
-Within this context, we recently shared tips and recommendations with the Costa Rican community in Switzerland to reduce its environmental impact.
+Many of our actions are based on the Ecological Blue Flag Program, which is one of the most important environmental programmes in the Republic of Costa Rica.
+In line with this, we have recently provided the Costa Rican community in Switzerland with tips and recommendations on how to reduce their impact on the environment.

-People sometimes think there is nothing left to improve, but there is still a lot that can be done.
-That's why it is important to point out even small measures.
-We have received a lot of positive feedback from our community and we will ensure that this information is expanded even further.
+People sometimes think that there is nothing left to improve, but there is still a lot that can be done.
+That’s why it’s important to highlight even small things.
+We have received a lot of positive feedback from our community, and we will make sure that this information continues to grow.

-We want to obtain the Ecological Blue Flag that 12 Costa Rican embassies around the globe already have.
-Our efforts, however, will not stop when we get this flag.
-On the contrary, once you have the flag, you must demonstrate your ongoing efforts in order to keep it.
-And like Sweden, all Costa Rican embassies also share their best practices among themselves.
+We want to achieve what 12 Costa Rican embassies around the world already have: the Ecological Blue Flag.
+However, our efforts will not stop when we receive this flag.
+On the contrary, once you have the flag, you have to demonstrate your ongoing efforts to keep it.
+And like Sweden, all Costa Rican embassies also share their best practices with each other.

-If you would like to know more about the network, please write to greeningembassiesnetworkofbern@gmail.com
+If you want to know more about the network, write to greeningembassiesnetworkofbern@gmail.com